hao022/huatuo/docs/quick-start.md

 - #### Storage Configuration
     - **Metric Storage (Metric)**: All metrics are stored in Prometheus.
 You can access the :19704/metrics interface to obtain metrics.
     - **Exception Event Storage (Events, AutoTracing)**: All kernel events and AutoTracing events are stored in ES.
-Note: If the configuration is empty, ES storage is not activated, and events are only stored in the local directory `./record`.
+Note: If the configuration is empty, ES storage is not activated, and events are only stored in the local directory `huatuo-local`.

        ES storage configuration is as follows:
         ```yaml